larsensong/alx-system_engineering-devops/0x10-https_ssl/README.md

 # :shell: 0x10 HAProxy & HTTPS/SSL :shell:

 In this project I will be securing my load balancer using SSL certs.
 I will be doing SSL Termination and SSL Proxy Forwarding as two methods of SSL communication.

-## :running: Getting Started
+## :running: Getting Started.

 * [Ubuntu 14.04 LTS](http://releases.ubuntu.com/14.04/) - Operating system reqd.